-Palivizumab (Synagis) is a respiratory syncytial virus (RSV) F protein inhibitor monoclonal antibody indicated for the prevention of serious lower respiratory tract disease caused by RSV in children at high risk of RSV disease.
-The American Academy of Pediatrics (AAP) has issued an updated guidance for palivizumab prophylaxis among infants and young children at increased risk of hospitalization for RSV.
+Palivizumab is a respiratory syncytial virus (RSV) F protein inhibitor monoclonal antibody indicated for the prevention of serious lower respiratory tract disease caused by RSV in children at high risk of RSV disease.

 - There is variability in the onset and offset of RSV season.
-Generally it runs from November to April within the continental U.S. - Florida- Data from the Florida Department of Health can be used to determine the onset and offset of RSV season in different regions of Florida. - Native American Indian infants- There is limited information about the burden of RSV infection among American Indian populations.
-Prophylaxis can be considered for Navajo and White Mountain Apache infants in the first year of life.
+Generally, it runs from November to April within the continental United States. - Data from the Florida Department of Health may be used to determine the onset and offset of RSV season in different regions of Florida. - Native American Indian infants There is limited information about the burden of RSV infection among American Indian populations.
+Prophylaxis may be considered for Navajo and White Mountain Apache infants in their first year of life.

-Division: Pharmacy Services Subject: Prior Authorization Criteria Effective Date: September 9, 2014 Revision Date October 30, 2014, November 19,2014, June 30, 2015
+Division: Pharmacy Policy Subject: Prior Authorization Criteria Effective Date: Original Effective Date: September 9, 2014 Revision Date October 30, 2014, November 19,2014, June 30, 2015, June 14, 2018, April 3, 2020